houmanhafez/File-Organizer/README.md

 3. Run the script:

 - For Windows:
-  - Double-click the `start_background.bat` file.
+  - Double-click the `windows.bat` file.

 - For macOS and Linux:
   - Execute the following command in your terminal:

     ```
-    sh start_background.sh
+    sh unix.sh
     ```

 ## Usage

-- Once the script is running, it will continuously monitor the default browser.
+- Once the script is running, it will continuously monitor the Downloads directory in the background.
-- When the default browser is launched, the script will automatically organize downloaded files into appropriate folders.
 - You can customize the file organization logic by modifying the main Python script (`script.py`).

 ## License